STRONG STORMS POSSIBLE LATE TODAY

 Your First Alert Weather Forecast:

-We’re going into a FIRST ALERT WEATHER DAY into this evening...
-While our weather is quiet this morning with some sunshine, active weather will be brewing later today.
-A front stalled out across Wisconsin will become an advancing warm front as our next weathermaker arrives.
-Along this boundary, scattered showers and thunderstorms will develop late this afternoon.
+Our FIRST ALERT WEATHER DAY will kick off this evening.
+Clouds are increasing ahead of a warm front that will move through later today, and this front is going to allow temperatures to rise into the 70s and for humidity to rise.
+Along the warm front, scattered showers and thunderstorms will develop late this afternoon, and last through the evening.
 Some may be strong to severe with large hail, high winds and locally heavy rainfall.
 Through tonight, our severe weather outlook is MODERATE.

-Additional showers and storms are likely Friday morning and midday as low pressure pushes a cold front across the Badger State.
+Additional showers and storms are likely tomorrow morning and afternoon as low pressure pushes a cold front across the state.
 Our weather will dry out with clearing skies by the end of tomorrow.

-Otherwise, warmer temperatures are on the way...
-We’ll see highs well into the 70s this afternoon, but lakeside towns might get stuck in the upper 60s.
-Then, our temperatures will trend down into the weekend.
-Saturday’s highs will be close to 60 degrees, with 50s possible on Sunday.
-There’s still a chance of light rain on Saturday, mainly from Green Bay and to the south.
-Even though clouds will probably linger on Sunday, the second half of the weekend will probably be dry.
+Temperatures will stay rather mild through tomorrow with 70s expected once again, but from there, temperatures will turn cooler this weekend with upper 50s and 60s expected for highs.
+As low pressure tracks to our south on Saturday, showers can be expected.
+By Sunday, a stray shower can’t be ruled out, but it is most likely we’re just left with lingering cloud cover.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).